msukmanowsky/lein-scalac/README.md

 If you want `scalac` to run automatically, add `:prep-tasks ["scalac"]` to `project.clj`

-For Leiningen 1.x support, need to add `leiningen.hooks.scalac` to `:hooks` in project.clj.

-You must include the version of the scala compiler you want to use in your project.clj.
+You must include the version of the scala compiler you want to use in your project.clj by specifying a `:scala-version` key as a string.

-If you need runtime features of Scala you'll have to declare a dependency on `scala-library` like so:

-`:dependencies [org.scala-lang/scala-library "2.10.1"]`
+## Thanks

+Many thanks to Phil and Stu Halloway for doing all the hard work.

 ## License

-Copyright © 2012 Tom Wanielista, Phil Hagelberg and Scott Clasen
+Copyright © 2013 Tom Wanielista, Phil Hagelberg and Scott Clasen

 Distributed under the Eclipse Public License, the same as Clojure.